niteshyadav7/coding_ninjas_major_project_TO_DO_APP/README.md

 # coding_ninjas_major_project_TO_DO_APP

+# YOU CAN START BY USING :npm start

 ## Overview

 It is a simple TODO application using NodeJS and MongDB. where a user of this application can create,edit and delete all the ToDo items .